 - No free plan like in other email marketing providers.

-- Unless you’re on the Max plan, no phone supports.
+- Unless you’re on the Max plan, there is no phone support.

 - Webinar attendance is capped at 500

-No doubt, Getresponse has been around for decades in the email marketing service industry.
+Getresponse has undoubtedly been around for decades in the email marketing service industry.
 As a result, it has evolved over the years as one of the true email marketing solutions to trust.

 Getresponse is also one of the few that provides feature-rich email marketing services in the industry.
-In the sense that it let you do more than just building your list and sending emails to your subscribers.
+It lets you do more than build your list and send emails to your subscribers.

 With the recent upgrade in the Getresponse marketing tools, you can do a webinar, send automation messages, sell products, create leads and sales funnels, create beautiful landing pages, etc…

 All this while you don’t have to leave the Getresponse website.

-Have you ever or still using Getresponse?
+Have you ever or still use Getresponse?
 What is your experience?
 Let us know in the comment box.